 "Crude Energy has terrific geological intelligence on the prospect, and is confident that we will successfully produce hydrocarbons from the White Wolf for a long time.
 There are multiple layers of liquids, which should provide a great return on investment," said Crude Energy’s President Parker Hallam in a press release.
 "The Permian Basin is some of the best acreage in the world, and Crude Energy is perfectly positioned to take advantage of it," he added.

 Crude Energy’s operations in the Permian Basin are part of the reason the region is making such a dramatic comeback.
 The Permian basin is now the most prolific oil producing region in the United States, with producers such as Devon Energy, Pioneer Natural Resources and Chevron leading the pack.
-That comes from the U.S. Energy Information Administration, which took an in depth look
+That comes from the U.S. Energy Information Administration, which took an

 at the impressive revival in oil and gas production in West Texas.